saviynt/saviynt-api-go-client/connections/docs/CreateOrUpdateConnectionRequest.md

 HasVaultconnection returns a boolean if a field has been set.

-### GetVaultConfiguration
+### GetVaultconfiguration

-`func (o *CreateOrUpdateConnectionRequest) GetVaultConfiguration() VaultConfiguration`
+`func (o *CreateOrUpdateConnectionRequest) GetVaultconfiguration() VaultConfiguration`

-GetVaultConfiguration returns the VaultConfiguration field if non-nil, zero value otherwise.
+GetVaultconfiguration returns the Vaultconfiguration field if non-nil, zero value otherwise.

-### GetVaultConfigurationOk
+### GetVaultconfigurationOk

-`func (o *CreateOrUpdateConnectionRequest) GetVaultConfigurationOk() (*VaultConfiguration, bool)`
+`func (o *CreateOrUpdateConnectionRequest) GetVaultconfigurationOk() (*VaultConfiguration, bool)`

-GetVaultConfigurationOk returns a tuple with the VaultConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVaultconfigurationOk returns a tuple with the Vaultconfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVaultConfiguration
+### SetVaultconfiguration

-`func (o *CreateOrUpdateConnectionRequest) SetVaultConfiguration(v VaultConfiguration)`
+`func (o *CreateOrUpdateConnectionRequest) SetVaultconfiguration(v VaultConfiguration)`

-SetVaultConfiguration sets VaultConfiguration field to given value.
+SetVaultconfiguration sets Vaultconfiguration field to given value.

-### HasVaultConfiguration
+### HasVaultconfiguration

-`func (o *CreateOrUpdateConnectionRequest) HasVaultConfiguration() bool`
+`func (o *CreateOrUpdateConnectionRequest) HasVaultconfiguration() bool`

-HasVaultConfiguration returns a boolean if a field has been set.
+HasVaultconfiguration returns a boolean if a field has been set.

 ### GetACCOUNT_ATTRIBUTE